LightFinger – Moving Light to Followspot

 The credits based usage model, requires 1 credit to unlock the app for a continuous 24 hour period.
 Credits can be purchased in Settings of LightFinger.
 You can activate more than one credit at a time to enable usage for continuous periods of longer than 24 hrs.

-Once activated a credit cannot be deactivated, re-used, or refunded.
+Once purchased a credit cannot be re-used, transferred between devices or refunded.

 NB: To purchase credits you will need an active internet connection to access the AppStore.
 After purchase don’t forget to change your network settings back to communicate with the console!
 You can activate as many credits as you like whilst offline.